-Bill Hare is a Climate Scientist with over twenty years experience in the science, impacts and policy responses to climate change and stratospheric ozone depletion.
-He is a co-founder and CEO of Climate Analytics, a non profit company based in Berlin, which was established in December 2008 to synthesize and advance scientific knowledge in the area of climate change and provide state-of-the-art solutions to global and national climate change policy challenges.
-He is also a Visiting Scientist in the Earth System department at the Potsdam Institute for Climate Impact Research.
+Dr (h.c) Bill Hare is a Climate Scientist with thirty years’ experience in the science, impacts and policy responses to climate change and stratospheric ozone depletion.
+He is a founder and CEO of Climate Analytics, a non-profit research and policy organization based in Berlin (with branches in Lome, Togo and New York, USA and now Perth, Western Australia) established in 2008 to synthesize and advance scientific knowledge in the area of climate change and provide state-of-the-art solutions to global and national climate change policy challenges.
+He is Adjunct Professor at the Murdoch University, School of Engineering, Perth Western Australia, and a Visiting Scientist in the Earth System Analysis - Research Domain I at the Potsdam Institute for Climate Impacts Research since 2002,

 Doctor of Science (honoris causa), Murdoch University